 18 Things You Might Not Know About Frasier

 The character of psychiatrist Frasier Crane was added to Cheers during the series’ third season as a temporary release for some of the Sam and Diane relationship tension.
 Dr. Crane was only supposed to be around for a few episodes, but thanks to a combination of good writing and Kelsey Grammer’s performance, Frasier became a series regular by Cheers's fifth season.
 He was so popular that he was eventually spun off into his own series, which premiered on September 16, 1993—and lasted an amazing 11 years.
-Here are some fun behind-the-scenes facts for all you Frasier fans.
+To celebrate the beloved series 25th anniversary, here are some fun behind-the-scenes facts for all you Frasier fans.